Friends are double dosing: Marijuana and Prozac

-The mere fact that you’ve asked such a thoughtful question shows that you genuinely care about the well-being of your friends.
-Regardless of why your friends may be using marijuana, it’s possible that mixing it and Prozac (generic name: fluoxetine) may be having negative effects on their health.
-To date, there have been a few studies which have revealed that marijuana may inhibit fluoxetine’s efficacy, and the two combined could produce unpleasant and unsafe side effects such as paranoia, fatigue, and mood swings.
-However, for the most part, there hasn't been extensive research investigating the interactions between the two substances.
-As such, it’s strongly recommended that your friends speak with their respective medical providers about their individual experiences, so they can learn about any risks they may face.
+Regardless of why your friends may be using marijuana, it’s possible that mixing it and Prozac (also known by its generic name fluoxetine) may be having negative effects on their health.
+Research investigating the interactions between the two substances is limited.
+However, those studies that have been conducted have shown that marijuana may inhibit fluoxetine’s efficacy.
+When the two are combined they could produce unpleasant and unsafe side effects such as paranoia, fatigue, increased heart rate, and mood swings.
+It’s strongly recommended that your friends speak with a medical provider about their individual experiences so they can learn about any risks they may face.

-Although not much is known about how the two substances may influence one another, much is known about the effects of each substance on its own.
+Although the exact interaction between fluoxetine and marijuana is still being looked into, much is known about the effects of each substance on its own.
 Known for being one of the most common antidepressants on the market, fluoxetine is a selective serotonin reuptake inhibitor (SSRI).
-As an SSRI, it treats depression by altering the brain’s ability to absorb serotonin, a neurotransmitter that's involved in the regulation of emotions and mood.
-As with any antidepressant, it comes with its fair share of side effects, including nervousness, drowsiness, anxiety, restlessness, sleepiness, or insomnia.
-Fortunately, these side effects usually improve within one to two weeks of use when used as indicated by a health care provider.
+As an SSRI, it treats depression by altering the brain’s ability to absorb serotonin—a neurotransmitter that's involved in the regulation of emotions and mood.
+As with many antidepressants, it comes with its fair share of side effects including nervousness, drowsiness, anxiety, restlessness, sleepiness, and insomnia.
+Fortunately, these side effects usually improve within one to two weeks of use when used as directed by a health care provider.
 It may also be helpful to know that it can take between four and five weeks before people start to feel the full effects of the medication.
 That being said, the side effects of fluoxetine may resemble some of the side effects of marijuana use.

-As a psychoactive drug, marijuana can have varying effects on a person depending on their mood, surroundings, and frequency of use; based on these factors, it can act as a sedative, hallucinogenic, or a stimulant.
-Though majority of users smoke or eat it because of its associated “high” feeling, it can result in a lousy time for others.
+As a psychoactive drug, marijuana can have varying effects on a person depending on their mood, surroundings, and frequency of use.
+Based on these factors, it can act as a sedative, hallucinogenic, or a stimulant.
+Though the majority of users smoke or eat it because of its associated “high” feeling, it can result in a lousy time for others.
 On its own, it can cause mood swings, fatigue, paranoia, worsened symptoms of schizophrenia, and anxiety.
-With an increased dosage comes an increased likelihood that marijuana will have a hallucinogenic effect, and the worse the side effects may be.
-And sometimes, these symptoms can be even worse when marijuana has been laced with other drugs, such as phencyclidine (PCP), where feelings of paranoia are more likely to occur.
-So, on its own, marijuana might result in uncomfortable side effects and experiences.
+With an increased dosage comes an increased likelihood that marijuana will have a hallucinogenic effect.
+When marijuana is laced with other drugs, such as phencyclidine (PCP), symptoms can be even worse and include feelings of paranoia.
+On its own, marijuana has the ability to result in uncomfortable side effects and experiences.

-With your friends’ current mental health in mind, it’s worthy to note that marijuana use has been shown to cause some depressive symptoms in people, particularly heavy users.
+With your friends’ current mental health in mind, it’s worth noting that marijuana use has been shown to cause some depressive symptoms in people as well, particularly in heavy users—this is considered to be daily or more.
 While some people with major depressive disorder (MDD) report using marijuana to reduce their symptoms, some studies found that it can create more depressive-like behaviors in those experiencing MDD.
-Also, compared to non-marijuana users, frequent marijuana users report poorer mental health outcomes and lower life satisfaction.
-As such, it’s possible that your friends’ marijuana use, prior to fluoxetine, may have influenced or heightened their depressive states, and their decision to currently mix it with fluoxetine might be exacerbating their symptoms.
-However, this is just speculation and can only be confirmed by a medical provider.
+Additionally, compared to non-marijuana users, frequent marijuana users report poorer mental health outcomes and lower life satisfaction.
+As such, it’s possible that your friends’ marijuana use prior to fluoxetine may have influenced or heightened their depressive states, and their current decision to mix it with fluoxetine might be making their symptoms worse.
+However, this is only a guess and can only be confirmed by a medical provider.

-In addition to altering your friends emotional and physical states, fluoxetine and marijuana can alter their cognitive abilities — especially when combined.
-On its own, marijuana is known to lessen a person’s ability to concentrate, and alter their general perceptions of space and time.
+In addition to altering your friends emotional and physical states, fluoxetine and marijuana can alter their cognitive abilities—especially when combined.
+On its own, marijuana is known to lessen a person’s ability to concentrate and alter their general perceptions of space and time.
 Much like marijuana, fluoxetine has been found to affect motor skills, decision-making skills, and perception.
-Thus, certain activities including schoolwork, job responsibilities, and driving may become particularly difficult or unsafe when double-dosing.
+This can make certain activities including schoolwork, job responsibilities, and driving particularly difficult or unsafe when double-dosing.